Make Additional Student Loan Payments Throughout the Year

 Make Some Extra Money to Put Toward Student Loans

 If you feel like you don't have enough income to contribute extra to your student loan payments, consider a part-time job to help with your budget.
 The best kind of part-time job is one where you get to do something you enjoy.
 For some people that means taking up tutoring, babysitting or music lessons.
 Find something that works well with your lifestyle and schedule.

 Just remember to make a plan to manage that extra income.
 Come up with a schedule for saving money or putting it directly toward the balance of a loan as you reach a certain amount.
 It can be very easy to spend money that is designated for loans if it's just sitting around, so make sure you develop a good system for accountability.

 Creative Ways to Make Extra Money

 If you don't want to commit to a part-time job, there are more creative ways to make money.
-Driving for a ride-sharing company allows you to earn some extra cash on your own schedule, without a set commitment.
-Or, you may be able to find freelancing work that fit with your skills; try searching the internet for freelancing gigs.
-Putting on a garage sale or selling higher-value items online or at a consignment shop can help you reduce your belongings while increasing your bank account.
+You may be able to find freelancing work that fits with your skills; try searching the internet for freelancing gigs.
+Selling items online or at a consignment shop can help you reduce your belongings while increasing your bank account.
 These are just a few unique ways to make extra money to pay down your student loan debt faster.

 See if Loan Forgiveness Is an Option